MADLABatUCI/target-intercept-collab-ai/README.md

 Target Intercept Collaborative AI Game
 </h1>

 This is a collaborative AI game written in JavaScript.
-Feel free to take inspiration as long as you cite this as inspiration.
-Email Sheer Karny (skarny@uci.edu) for citation instructions.

 <!-- The premise of this game is to work with a collaborative AI agent to gain the highest possible score.
 Here is what gameplay looks like. -->